jdarling/jQuery.Survey/readme.md

 });
 ```

 See example\index.html for more details until better documentation is written.
-The exmaple makes use of Handlebars and jQuery.Validate.
+The example makes use of Handlebars and jQuery.Validate.